brianshumate/docker-couchbase-server/README.md

 sudo chown 999:999 /home/couchbase-server
 ```

-## Build & Run Container
+## Build & Run a Container

-Now you can build and run Couchbase Server Docker container; be sure to
+Now you can build and run a Couchbase Server Docker container; be sure to
 replace `<yourname>` in the example shown below with your own unique
 identifier.